glennlea1525/Latex-for-Docs/converting-pdf-to-latex.md

----
-title: Converting Source PDF Files to LaTeX Files
+# Converting Source PDF Files to LaTeX Files

-description: What if you only had PDF files as your source material?
+What if you only had PDF files as your source material?
 How do you convert them to LaTeX?
-layout: single
-categories: latex
----

 Sometimes the only source material you have been provided to start creating the user guide are PDF files written in some other documentation tool or editor.